< Back to list

 Office: 340 B McMicken Hall

 My research and teaching interests lie at the intersection of a number of fields: modern South Asia, Dalit studies, gender and women's studies, social and political movements, oral history, human rights and humanitarianism.
 As a historian I specialize in the social and cultural history of Modern India.
-I was a Post-Doctoral Fellow at Yale University, Visiting Scholar at Emory University, GA, and also taught at Union College, Schenectady, NY.
-My research has been supported by grants from the National Endowment for the Humanities and the Ford Foundation, among others.
+I am currently working on a National Endowment for the Humanities--American Institute of Indian Studies funded project, that focuses on the politics of caste, class, gender, sexuality, and popular culture in modern Maharashtra.
+I was also a Post-Doctoral Fellow at Yale University, Visiting Scholar at Emory University, GA, and also taught at Union College, Schenectady, NY.
 My scholarship and research interests are concerned with contributing to and furthering the dialogue in anti-colonial struggles, transnational women’s history, women-of-color feminisms, and particularly on gendering caste, and subaltern history.
 My first book Dalit Women's Education in Modern India: Double Discrimination (London and New York: Routledge, 2014 ) examines the nexus between caste, class, gender, and state pedagogical practices among Dalit ("Untouchable") women in urban India.
 See the latest book review in the American Historical Review (https://academic.oup.com/ahr/article-abstract/122/4/1186/4320253?redirectedFrom=fulltext) and H-Net https://www.h-net.org/reviews/showpdf.php?id=45609.
-My second book project focuses on popular culture in modern Maharashtra.

 Courses Developed and Taught